 As of January 2020, the Foundation for Genocide Education has increased its educational outreach initiatives to awaken the general public to the causes, processes and warning signs of genocide.
 We have written Op-Eds, letters to the editors and other journalistic pieces about ongoing acts of hatred and antisemitism.
 Through recent meetings with Christopher Skeete, the Quebec Parliamentary Assistant to the Premier for Relations with English-Speaking Quebecers, the Foundation for Genocide Education was invited to provide anti-racism educational policy suggestions.

 Genocide remains a present-day reality for many minority groups across the world.
 Our foundation seeks to be an organization that uses its voice and leads by example.
-We have begun to raise public consciousness regarding the atrocities perpetrated against the Falun Gong and Uighur in China.
+We have begun to raise public consciousness regarding the atrocities perpetrated against the Uyghur community in China and the Rohingya in Myanmar through a series of webinars featuring insights from experts on human rights and stories told by the survivors of these genocides.
 Our work has been supported by the Montreal Institute for Genocides and Human Right Studies (MIGS) and the Raoul Wallenberg Center for Human Rights.